dkadyrov/spidb/README.md

 ## Requirements

-I am guilty of using a lot of functions I personally developed and uploaded as the [DANKPY](https://github.com/dkadyrov/spidb).
+This package depends on the [Sound Organization and Network Integration for Collection/Collaboration Database (SONICDB)](https://github.com/dkadyrov/sonicdb).
 The requirements will install automatically during the pip installation through setupy.py.

 ## Installation